pgEdge/pgedge-helm/docs/installation-usage.md

 	pgedge ./
 ```

-The `init-spock` job will run during the upgrade, ensuring that replication configuration is established across the new and existing nodes.
+The `init-spock` job will run during the upgrade, ensuring that replication configuration is established across the new and existing nodes, and use spock subscription's `sync_data` and `sync_structure` to align the new node via logical replication.

 *** NOTE ***

-By default, adding a node DOES NOT load data already on existing nodes.
 In order to ensure the health of replication across your nodes, you should:

 1. Stop writes to all nodes before performing the upgrade
 2. Ensure all previous writes have replicated to other nodes by monitoring replication lag via spock
-3. Bootstrap the new node using CloudNativePG's [Bootstrap from another cluster](https://cloudnative-pg.io/documentation/1.27/bootstrap/#bootstrap-from-another-cluster) capability

 This will ensure that all nodes remain aligned during the update, and replication can continue successfully once you resume writes.

+#### Adding a node via CNPG bootstrap

+As an alternative approach to adding a node, you can also bootstrap the new node using CloudNativePG's [Bootstrap from another cluster](https://cloudnative-pg.io/documentation/1.27/bootstrap/#bootstrap-from-another-cluster) capability

 Here is an example of adding a node `n3` using the Barman Cloud CNPG-I plugin to bootstrap the node from the existing node `n1` which has backups and wal archiving configured in S3.